-When you look out the window and see leaves swirling around in the back garden or your out flying your kite, its the wind that is keeping your kite up in the air and its the wind causing havoc in the garden with the leaves.
+When you look out the window and see leaves blowing around in the back garden, or your out flying your kite, its the wind that is keeping your kite up in the air, and its the wind causing chaos in the garden with the leaves.

-Wind is nothing but moving air, that blows at different speeds and blows in different direction.
-Wind is caused by differences in air pressure when air rushes from high pressure areas to lower ones.
+Wind is nothing but moving air, that blows at different speeds and different directions.

 WHERE DOES WIND COME FROM ?

-Plus when you think about it, the Sun heats up areas near the Equator more than it would at areas near the poles, which means winds are forever blowing from one place to another.
+You also have the Sun heating up areas near the Equator, more than it would at areas near the poles, meaning that winds are forever blowing from one place to another.

 The speed of the wind is determined by how different the temperature is between the cool and warm air that is pushing against each other, which means the bigger the temperature difference, the faster the wind will blow.